ucdavis/erplab/README.md

-## Note: We recommend against using Matlab 2025A with ERPLAB at this time.
+## Note: We recommend against using Matlab 2025A or later with ERPLAB at this time.
 It is very buggy!

 ERPLAB Toolbox is a free, open-source Matlab package for analyzing ERP data.
 It is tightly integrated with [EEGLAB Toolbox](http://sccn.ucsd.edu/eeglab/), extending EEGLAB’s capabilities to provide robust, industrial-strength tools for ERP processing, visualization, and analysis.
 We have two versions: [ERPLAB Studio](https://github.com/ucdavis/erplab/wiki/ERPLAB-Studio-Manual) is a standalone package that provides an intuitive and easy-to-use graphical user interface.
 [ERPLAB Classic](https://github.com/ucdavis/erplab/wiki/Manual) is a plugin that runs inside the EEGLAB graphical user interface.
 </p>